rosettatype/design-regression/_posts/2024-01-17-can-we-selectively-attend-to-the-top-halves-of-letters-and-ignore-the-bottom-halves.md

 ## Background to the study

+We presented this work at the [ICTVC 8](https://ictvc.org/2022/en/) conference in Thessaloniki in July 2022.
 A primary aim of the online study was to find out if letters are processed holistically.
 This would mean that we attend to all parts of a letter at the same time, we cannot selectively attend, and we are